MarkPearl/Blog_BookReviews/_posts/2016-08-09-Managing-Humans.md

 Don't Be a Prick : The underlying rule for all managers.

+#### Your company health checklist ####

+- Do you have a one-on-one?
+- Do you have a team meeting?
+- Do you have status reports?
+- Can you say no to your boss?
+- Can you explain the strategy of the company to a stranger?
+- Can you explain the current state of business?
+- Does the person in charge reguarly stand up in front of everyone and tell you what they are thinking?
+Are you buying it?
+- Do you know what to do next?
+Does your boss?
+- Do you have time to be strategic?
+- Are you actively killing the Grapevine?

+Some side notes to the above:

+- Keep one-on-ones as a priority
+- Keep team meetings at a consistent heartbeat

 #### How to run a meeting ####

 - Creation vs Alignment Meetings